A Different American Dream follows the remarkable attempts of some tribal leaders to save their land and the future of their society.

-On the edge of the magical Badlands in Western North Dakota, lies the Fort Berthold Indian Reservation, home to 6500 members of the Mandan, Hidatsa and Arikara tribes.
-There the night sky burns with a thousand points of light from the flaring oil wells, but these are not the lights of hope but the flames from a new version of hell.
+On the edge of the magnificent Badlands in Western North Dakota, lies the Fort Berthold Indian Reservation, home to 6500 members of the Mandan, Hidatsa and Arikara tribes.
+There the night sky burns with a thousand points of light from the flaring oil wells; these are not lights of hope but the flames of a new version of hell.
 When the largest shale oil field in North America was discovered on the reservation, the explosion of industry brought sweeping changes to daily life.

 3 Generations is committed to supporting the rights, culture, land and health of all Native American tribes in the United States.

 We don’t just make films.
 We offer concrete steps our audiences can take to make tangible change.
 See how you can get involved.
 Join our community of activists.